XinAn316/demos/README.md

-# demos
+Repo for testing

-Demo repo for class
+We will work with this repo for the BIOINF 575 class